engintron/engintron/README.md

 ## I need commercial support - do you offer such services?

-If you wish to go the "extra mile" and optimize your cPanel server both through Engintron as well as through other services that directly affect the performance of your cPanel server (MySQL, Apache, PHP, certain system configuration files and more), feel free to use the contact options from within Engintron to get in touch with us.
+If you wish to go the "extra mile" and optimize your cPanel server both through Engintron as well as through other services that directly affect the performance of your cPanel server (MySQL, Apache, PHP, Memcached, caching, certain system configuration files and more), feel free to use the contact options from within Engintron to get in touch with us.

 Or you can simply email us at: engintron [at] gmail [dot] com